Oni (Japanese demon)

 His name was Ryougen (912 – 985), and he was a Japanese Buddhist.
 Before he died, Japan was experiencing the worst season of plague.

-In 983, Ryougen started Zen in front of a big mirror to pray for the people who got the disease to recover.
+In 983, Ryougen started Zen in front of a big mirror to pray for the people who had the disease to recover.

 Then, his reflection gradually changed into the Oni.
 He was horrible and scary because he had big horns on his head.
 The body also consisted of bones.